Research Programs

 Research program:

-This project aims to assess the impact of the reintegration of athletes with intellectual disabilities into the Paralympic movement in 2009.
-Two points seem essential to bear in mind in this reflection:
+This project aims to assess the impact of the 2009 reintegration of athletes with intellectual disabilities into the Paralympic movement.
+We believe there are two key points to keep in mind in this discussion:

-– On the one hand, a study closely linked to the sporting field, focusing on the repercussions of Paralympic integration on athletes, the groups that support them in their sporting lives, and their usual social environments (families, professional spaces, possibly medical-social establishments in which they live, etc.).
-In this first area of work, we will use a biographical approach based on the concepts of careers, trajectories, and bifurcation.
-The aim will be to understand how athletes with intellectual disabilities enter high-level and Paralympic sports careers and what the socializing effects of such integration are.
-We will examine the conditions for athletic performance for these athletes, knowing that most of them are required to balance their professional or educational activities with the demands of high-level sport (daily and intensive training).
-We also wish to measure the potential effects of destigmatization and emancipation linked to the implementation of such a performance production system for athletes whose specific characteristic is intellectual disability.
+– First, a study conducted directly within the sports arena, focusing on the impact of Paralympic inclusion on athletes, the groups that support them in their sporting lives, and their usual social environments (families, workplaces, and, where applicable, medical-social facilities where they live, etc.).
+In this first area of research, we will adopt a biographical approach using the concepts of careers, trajectories, and branching points.
+The aim will be to understand how athletes with intellectual disabilities enter a high-level and Paralympic sports career and what the socializing effects of such integration are.
+We will examine the conditions for athletic performance among these athletes, given that most of them must balance their professional or educational activities with the demands of high-level sport (daily and intensive training).
+We also aim to assess the potential effects of destigmatization and empowerment associated with the implementation of such a performance-building framework for athletes whose defining characteristic is an intellectual disability.

-– On the other hand, we want to focus our research as closely as possible on decision-makers and federal officials from the FFSA (French Federation of Adapted Sports), and officials from other sports bodies involved in integrating the FFSA into the Paralympic movement.
-Here, we will study the federal organization and its institutional dynamics.
-This second reading will focus on the transformations of organizations and institutions.
-To this end, we will analyze the careers, practices, and discourses of FFSA decision-makers and federal officials (at the international, national, regional, and departmental levels), as well as officials from other sports bodies involved in the FFSA's changing situation, in order to understand the regulatory and organizational transformations.
+– Furthermore, we aim to focus our research closely on decision-makers and federal officials within the FFSA (French Federation of Adapted Sports), as well as officials from other sports bodies involved in the FFSA’s integration into the Paralympic movement.
+Our goal here is to examine the federation’s organizational structure and institutional dynamics.
+This second phase will focus on the transformations of organizations and institutions.
+To this end, we will analyze the career paths, practices, and discourses of decision-makers and federal officials within the FFSA (at the international, national, regional, and departmental levels), as well as officials from other sports bodies involved in the FFSA’s changing situation, in order to understand the regulatory and organizational transformations.

 Funding:

-This research is being conducted in collaboration with the French Federation for Adapted Sports and with its financial support.
+This research is being conducted in collaboration with the French Federation of Adapted Sports and with its financial support.

 Members: